PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction: The PipeWeave Design

 \subsection{Feature Analyzer}

 Feature engineering is conceptually guided by principles from the Roofline performance model~\cite{roofline}.
 This classic model offers a powerful first-order analysis by determining whether a kernel is bound by the hardware's peak compute throughput or memory bandwidth.
 However, its predictive accuracy for modern GPUs remains limited.
-This occurs because its high-level, two-dimensional view of compute and memory fails to capture the intricate resource contention and dynamic interactions that arise when complex modern kernels execute on contemporary heterogeneous hardware.
+This occurs because its high-level, two-dimensional view of compute and memory fails to capture the intricate resource contention and dynamic interactions that arise when complex modern kernels execute on heterogeneous hardware.

-To overcome this limitation, \textsc{SynPerf} expands the Roofline model into a \textit{multi-dimensional analysis}.
+To overcome this limitation, \textsc{PipeWeave} expands the Roofline model into a \textit{multi-dimensional analysis}.
 Instead of a single compute roof and a single memory roof, our model calculates a separate theoretical performance limit for every key instruction pipeline.
 This necessitates characterizing kernel execution along two fundamental dimensions: (1) \textbf{Demand}, measuring the total workload (e.g., operations or bytes) applied to each pipeline; (2) \textbf{Theoretical Cycles}, obtained from the demand, indicating the ideal execution time if that pipeline alone were the bottleneck.
-This resembles a particular pipeline's “roof”.
+This resembles a particular pipeline's ``roof''.
 Figure~\ref{fig:attn_roofline} shows a concrete example.
+It plots execution efficiency---the ratio of theoretical cycles to measured latency---against absolute pipeline demand.
+Unlike the standard roofline, pipelines are decoupled into separate plots, each showing a predictable and independent saturation trend.

-Notably, our approach deliberately avoids merging these demands into a single composite metric like the Roofline model's operational intensity.
-Instead, the fundamental demand components are provided as separate, raw features.
-This defers the task of learning their complex, non-linear relationship to the subsequent MLP stage.
-As a result, the MLP can capture more sophisticated interactions than a fixed, predefined ratio would allow.
+Moreover, we do not construct rigid analytical models for complex instruction-level concurrency (e.g., the parallel execution of Tensor and FMA pipelines) or architecture-specific mechanisms (e.g., Hopper's Tensor Memory Accelerator (TMA)).
+Accurately modeling such microarchitectural details would require generation-specific reverse engineering, which undermines cross-generation generalizability and significantly increases modeling complexity.
+Instead, \textsc{PipeWeave} adopts a deliberate abstraction strategy.
+We unify diverse memory access mechanisms—ranging from conventional LSU instructions to advanced asynchronous copies—into generalized memory pipeline demands.
+By exposing these fundamental pipeline demands as separate raw features, we allow the model to learn their complex and non-linear interactions automatically in the subsequent MLP stage.
+Empirically, we find that this abstraction is sufficient to capture the dominant performance behaviors across architectures while maintaining strong generalizability.

 The generation of these features follows a bottom-up process across three levels.
 First, at the \textit{task} level, we characterize the isolated demands of both Math pipelines and MIO pipelines, deriving their corresponding per-task theoretical cycles.
 Next, these per-task features are aggregated to the \textit{SM} level, creating a detailed profile for each SM and enabling identification of traits for the most heavily utilized SM.
 Finally, a second aggregation yields a whole-GPU profile containing demand and theoretical cycle metrics for all major pipelines.